tmichoel/causal-inference-short-course/README.md

 ## Software installation

-The example notebooks are written in [Julia][1], but should be easily translatable to other languages.
-[Julia][1] is an open-source programming language that combines the interactivity of [Python](https://www.python.org/), [R](https://www.r-project.org/) and [Matlab](https://mathworks.com), with the speed of [C](https://en.wikipedia.org/wiki/C_(programming_language)).
-Read more about its design principles and why it is good for scienticific applications, including computational biology here:
+The example notebooks are written in [Julia][1], an open-source programming language that combines the interactivity of [Python](https://www.python.org/), [R](https://www.r-project.org/) and [Matlab](https://mathworks.com), with the speed of [C](https://en.wikipedia.org/wiki/C_(programming_language)).
+Read more about its design principles and why it is good for scientific applications, including computational biology here:

 - [Why we created Julia](https://julialang.org/blog/2012/02/why-we-created-julia/)
 - [Julia: come for the syntax, stay for the speed](https://www.nature.com/articles/d41586-019-02310-3)